iheartradio/Henson/docs/contrib/retry.rst

 =============

-Retry provides a couple of settings to control how many times a message will be retried. ``RETRY_THESHOLD`` and ``RETRY_TIMEOUT`` work in tandem.
+Retry provides a couple of settings to control how many times a message will be retried. ``RETRY_THRESHOLD`` and ``RETRY_TIMEOUT`` work in tandem.
 If values are specified for both, whichever limit is reached first will cause Henson to stop retrying the message.
 By default, Henson will try forever (yes, this is literally insane).

 +----------------------+------------------------------------------------------+